qpython-android/qpython/docs/_sources/en/guide_androidhelpers.txt

    Marks messages as read

-   :param array ids: List of message IDs to mark as read
+   :param list ids: List of message IDs to mark as read
-   :param boolean read:  true or false
+   :param bool read:  true or false

    :return: number of messages marked read